qualcomm/resource-tuner/Docs/HOW-TO.md

 # 1. How to add a custom resource
+Resource tuner is configured with default [Resources](../Core/Configs/ResourcesConfig.yaml)
 The common resources are available on device at /etc/resource-tuner/common/ResourcesConfig.yaml.
+Developer can add new resources.
 Custom resource files are expected to be present on the device at /etc/resource-tuner/custom/ResourcesConfig.yaml.

 ## Sample Resource config file with two resources.